Results and certificates

 You need to collect your certificate from the school or college, or arrange for the certificate to be sent to you.
 Certificates are usually available three months after you received your results.
 You will not receive a certificate if you have not entered for the subject award or if you have received an Unclassified (U) grade.
 Any subject that a student receives a U, Q or X result for will not appear on the certificate.

 More information about lost certificates or changes to your certificate is available under past results.

 General advice about results day

-You may also find it helpful to visit students' guide to results days.
-This explains the process of results day, post results services, how to understand your results slip and other helpful information and advice.
+You may also find it helpful to read our guide to results days.
+This explains what you need to know about results day, post-results services, how to understand your results slip and other helpful information and advice.

 Enquiries about results (EAR)

-If you wish to query your results, see post-results to find out what services are available.
+If you wish to query your results, see post-results services to find out what services are available.

 - Speak to your exams officer who can request an exam script, apply for a review of marking, or make an appeal on your behalf.

 - Detailed information about the EAR process is also available on JCQ post-results services.